-By developing and computing a model of a Financial Stability Fund with the capacity to implement the Fund contract with sovereign countries as a constrained-efficient mechanism, we have contributed to the existing literature on risk sharing and sovereign debt, and to the policy debate - for example, in the European Economic Monetary Union (EMU) - on stabilization, debt sustainability, crisis-resolution mechanisms, enhancing fiscal capacity, or making debt a safe asset.
+By developing and computing a model of a Financial Stability Fund as a constrained-efficient mechanism, we have contributed to the existing literature on risk sharing and sovereign debt, and to the current policy debate on stabilization, debt sustainability, enhancing fiscal capacity, making debt a safe asset and crisis-resolution mechanisms, for example, in the European Economic Monetary Union (EMU).
 The theory lays out what is needed for a Fund contract - the policy instrument of the Fund - to integrate and internalize these different aspects.
-Its quantification, through calibration, shows that there can be substantial welfare gains, even if we have calibrated the model for euro area 'stressed countries', and we have set a 'tight constraint' on risk-sharing transfers: the Fund cannot commit to any path that would involve positive expected lifetime/permanent transfers towards a borrowing country.
+Its quantification, through calibration, shows that there can be substantial welfare gains, even if we have calibrated the model for euro area 'stressed countries', and we have set a 'tight constraint' on risk-sharing transfers: the Fund cannot commit to any path that would involve positive expected life-time/permanent transfers towards a borrowing country.
 We have also shown that accounting for moral hazard the Fund provides better incentives to reduce endogenous risks in normal times, without imposing excessive effort in crisis times.
-The counter-cyclical nature of the Fund contract, and the fact that it transforms defaultable sovereign debt into safe debt, enhances the fiscal space of the sovereign country: debt accumulation is more efficient and sustainable to levels that would have been unsustainable without the Fund contract.

-We have made an 'exclusivity assumption' in having the Fund absorbing all the sovereign debt of a participant country but, as already noted, Liu et al. (2023) relaxes this assumption: absorbing only a fraction, the Fund stabilizes all the country's sovereign debt.
+We have made an 'exclusivity assumption' in having the Fund absorbing all the sovereign debt of a participant country but, as already noted, Liu et al. (2023) relaxes this assumption (considering only LE frictions): absorbing only a fraction, the Fund stabilizes all the country's sovereign debt.
 However, the required absorbing capacity for the Fund may be excessive when purely 'belief-driven crises' (not considered here) can also happen.
 Yet, the required capacity may be achieved if the Fund and the Central Bank jointly intervene (Callegari et al., 2023).
-All this follow-up work
+All this follow-up work is based on the theory of the Fund laid out here.
+Further developments are possible and needed: how to simplify the Fund contract when it accounts for moral hazard; how to make more effective ex ante and ex post conditionality, or the minimal intervention of the Fund in the sovereign debt market, etc. But behind there always will be the basic idea of the Fund, introduced here, that transforms unconditional defaultable debt into a state-contingent safe asset - the Fund contract - making, in turn, the asset side of the Fund's balance sheet safe, therefore, allowing it to issue safe, and liquid, debt (i.e. eurobonds in the EU).